Pre Operative Assessment

 Starvation – We require that for morning lists starting at 8am, you do not eat after midnight the day before your procedure.
-For evening lists starting at 4pm, you may have a light breakfast before 9:30am.
+For afternoon lists, you may have a light breakfast before 7am.
 You may drink clear fluids up to 3 hours before your anaesthetic.
 Clear fluids are water, black tea or coffee (including sugar).Milk, on its own or in tea or coffee, fruit juice and alcoholic drinks must be avoided.

 Regular Medication – You should take regular medication when you normally take it with the following exceptions.

 Diabetic Tablets- You should not take diabetic medication on the day of your procedure.

 Aspirin and Clopidogril- These are usually discontinued for 7 days before your procedure.
 However, if you are undergoing a cardiac surgical or cardiological intervention, your surgeon or cardiologist will advise you as to whether to stop or continue with these medicines.